 What is Cloud Data Security?
 A Definition

 Why is everyone talking about cloud data security today?
 The first wave of digital transformation focused on moving software workloads to SaaS-based applications in the cloud that were easy to spin up, required no new hardware or maintenance, and started with low costs that scaled with use.
 Today, the next generation of digital transformation is focused on moving the data itself — not just from on-premises data warehouses to the cloud but from other cloud-based applications and services into a central cloud data warehouse (CDW) like Snowflake.
-This consolidates valuable and often very sensitive data into a single repository, with the goal of creating a single source of truth for the organization.
+This consolidates valuable and often very sensitive data into a single repository with the goal of creating a single source of truth for the organization.

 Cloud data security is focused on protecting that sensitive data, regardless of where it’s located, where it’s shared or how it’s used.
-It uses data access controls, privacy safeguards, encryption, and tokenization among other tools to limit the data users can access in order to meet data governance requirements as well as comply with privacy regulations and ensure data is secure.
+It uses role-based data access controls, privacy safeguards, encrypted cloud storage, and data tokenization among other tools to limit the data users can access in order to meet data security requirements, comply with privacy regulations and ensure data is secure.

 3 Benefits of Cloud Data Security